terratenff/vrp-gen-alg/algorithms/README.md

       1. Select two parents using the parent selection function.
       2. Perform crossover using selected crossover function..
       3. Perform mutation for the offspring.
-      4. Add offspring to the new population.
-   2. Validate individuals in the new population using selected evaluators.
+      4. Validate offspring using selected evaluators.
-   3. Replace invalid individuals with valid individuals using invalidity correction functions.
+      5. Replace invalid offspring with valid individuals using selected invalidity correction function.
-   4. Evaluate individuals using selected evaluator function.
+      6. Evaluate offspring using selected evaluator function.
+      7. Add offspring to the new population.
-   5. Sort new population in ascending/descending fitness order.
+   2. Sort new population in ascending/descending order in terms of fitness.
-   6. Conduct the filtration strategy (or removal of duplicates) if it is time for it.
+   3. Conduct the filtration strategy (or removal of duplicates) if it is time for it.
+   4. Mark new population as current population.
-   7. Determine best overall individual.
+   5. Determine best overall individual.
 4. Display best overall individual that has been discovered.
 5. Plot figures from collected data.
-6. Save collected data.
+6. Save collected data. **Routes are not saved!**
 7. View plotted figures.
 8. Terminate GA completely.